Existential risk from artificial intelligence: Perspectives

 A 2022 expert survey with a 17% response rate gave a median expectation of 5–10% for the possibility of human extinction from artificial intelligence.
 In September 2024, the International Institute for Management Development launched an AI Safety Clock to gauge the likelihood of AI-caused disaster, beginning at 29 minutes to midnight.
-By February 2025, it stood at 24 minutes to midnight.
-As of September 2025, it stood at 20 minutes to midnight.
+As of September 2026, it stands at 15 minutes to midnight.